- Text Size +

 “Ina, I recommend turning to your side.”
 The larger woman nodded her head, then did as requested.

-Leaving the maid to her own devices, Dasa gained access to the laptop then read her progress thus far.
+Leaving the maid to her own devices, Dasa gained access to the quantum computer then read her progress thus far.

 Like her friend's hair, the folders were a rat's nest.
 More abandoned projects than stars in the universe, a serialization that lives and dies on the phases of alcoholism and a publisher's home life, and some of the most consistently completed works were one-off books or slash fiction.